Paul-Titov/Paul-Titov/README.md

-- 👋 Hi, I’m @Paul Titov, oracle pl/sql developer and teamlead
+- 👋 Hi, I’m @Paul Titov, c# .net developer
-- 🌱 I’m currently learning Java EE/Spring MVC
 - 📫 You can text to me by telegram: @PlTtv

 <!---